crystal-lang/crystal-book/README.md

 ### Adding a page

 To add a page, create a Markdown file in the desired location.
-Then, add a link in the `SUMMARY.md` file which acts as the navigation for the language reference.
+Then, add a link to that directory's `README.md` file: the Markdown list at the bottom acts as the navigation for the directory.